-- The calculation for the facility worker assumed that the dust would be completely dispersed into the air over a period of 25 years.
-However, uranium is still present on these surfaces, over 35 years since it was deposited there.
-Assuming complete dispersal over a 25-year period overestimates the potential exposure. - The calculation for the facility worker also assumes that the contamination would only be dispersed within the portion of the building immediately below the contaminated overhead surfaces.
+• The calculation for the facility worker assumed that the dust would be completely dispersed into the air over a period of 25 years.
+However, uranium is still present on

+- The calculation for the facility worker also assumes that the contamination would only be dispersed within the portion of the building immediately below the contaminated overhead surfaces.
 There are no physical boundaries separating this portion of the building from adjacent portions, and any material released into the air would be dispersed throughout a larger volume of air than was assumed for the calculation. - In addition, if dust was easily dispersible, dust-sampling activities might have resulted in airborne contamination.
-Personal air samplers, worn during dust sampling, did not indicate any positive airborne uranium concentrations (less than detection limit of $1.7 \times 10^{-12}~\mu\text{Ci/ml}$ ) right at the location of the sampling activities.
-Since sampling was conducted by personnel trained in contamination control practices, the low air samples may be due in part to the diligence of the sampling team.

-• Finally, contamination on equipment and floor surfaces would be expected, if dust is being dislodged from the overhead surfaces.
+Personal air samplers, worn during dust sampling, did not indicate any positive airborne uranium concentrations (less than detection limit of 1.7 × 10-12 μCi/ml) right at the location of the sampling activities.
+Since sampling was conducted by personnel trained in contamination control practices, the low air samples may be due in part to the diligence of the sampling team. - Finally, contamination on equipment and floor surfaces would be expected, if dust is being dislodged from the overhead surfaces.
 Neither the 1989 ORNL survey nor the survey described in this report identified evidence of significant uranium contamination on ground-level surfaces in this section of the building.